noel3740/bamazon/README.md

 ### Supervisor CLI

 To run the supervisor CLI type in `node bamazonSupervisor.js` in your terminal window.
-The supervisor CLI will then display a welcome message then prompt you to choose a task to perform.
+The supervisor CLI will then display a welcome message and prompt the user to choose a task to perform.
 The tasks available are "View Product Sales by Department", "Create New Department", and "Exit".

 #### View Product Sales by Department